Allama Iqbal Open University (AIOU) Completes First-phase Of Appointing Tutors For Autumn 2019 - UrduPoint

 Allama Iqbal Open University (AIOU) Completes First-phase Of Appointing Tutors For Autumn 2019

-Allama Iqbal Open University (AIOU) has completed appointment of part-time tutors for Matric and FA programs for semester autumn 2019, in accordance with its newly adopted standardized transparent system
+Allama Iqbal Open University (AIOU) announced that it has almost completed appointment of part-time tutors for Matric and FA programs for semester autumn 2019, in accordance with its newly adopted standardized transparent system

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Dec, 2019 ) :Allama Iqbal Open University (AIOU) has completed appointment of part-time tutors for Matric and FA programs for semester autumn 2019, in accordance with its newly adopted standardized transparent system.

 The regional directors have been authorized to issue the appointment letters, among the computerized list of tutors after verification of their documents.